Danielwaits/Danielwaits/README.md

 **SwagLabs**
-- Conducted exploratory testing for an ecommerce website
+- Conducted exploratory testing for an e-commerce website
 - Wrote and executed test plan, created test cases, and recorded results through detailed bug reports in Jira
 - Tested functionality, UI, and overall user experience using a combination of manual testing methods and automation using Selenium